4ms/stm32mp1-baremetal/README.md

 as-is, although you will need to modify the MMU setup if your project needs areas of RAM to be non-cacheable in order to use a DMA, for example.

 U-Boot is a third-party tool that we use for the bootloader.
-Pre-built U-boot images are included in this repo, so all you have to do is load them onto an SD card and never think about it again unless you start using custom hardware or need to change the boot command (as is optionally done in the `corpo_rproc` example project).
+Pre-built U-Boot images are included in this repo, so all you have to do is load them onto an SD card and never think about it again unless you start using custom hardware or need to change the boot command (as is optionally done in the `corpo_rproc` example project).

-I've also provided a script to build U-boot, too.
+I've also provided a script to build U-Boot, too.
 If you're familiar with Linux kernel and device driver code, you'll notice some similarities.

 The application ultimately needs to live on the SD card as well, but it can be